0xr1ck/EcowasCTF-2024-quals-/README.md

-# EcowasCTF 2024 Qualifying Round - Machines Writeups
+# EcowasCTF 2024 Qualifying Round Writeups

 This repository contains write-ups for the **EcowasCTF 2024 qualifying round**, which were **machine exploitation challenges**.